-In addition to the ban on hand held devices, Illinois prohibits texting while driving.
-Illinois’ anti-texting law (625 ILCS 5/12-610.2) states that a person may not operate a motor vehicle on a roadway while using an electronic communication device to compose, send, or read an electronic message.
+In addition to the ban on handheld devices, Illinois prohibits texting while driving.
+Illinois' anti-texting law (625 ILCS 5/12-610.2) states that a person may not operate a motor vehicle on a roadway while using an electronic communication device to compose, send, or read an electronic message.

-An electronic communication device refers to a wireless telephone, personal digital assistant, or a portable or mobile computer that’s used for the purpose of composing, reading, or sending an electronic message.
-It doesn’t include a GPS or navigation system or a device that is physically or electronically integrated into the motor vehicle.
-An electronic message refers to electronic mail, a text message, an instant message, or a command or request to access an Internet site.
+An electronic communication device refers to a wireless telephone, personal digital assistant, or a portable or mobile computer that's used for the purpose of composing, reading, or sending an electronic message.
+It doesn't include a GPS or navigation system or a device that is physically or electronically integrated into the motor vehicle.
+An electronic message refers to electronic mail, a text message, an instant message, or a command or requests to access an Internet site.

 There are exceptions for drivers texting: